Mon – Sun: 24/7 Electrical

 Stay Safe with Ground Fault Protection: Let WP Electrical Help!

-Now that you know where GFCI outlets are required – bathrooms, kitchens within six feet of water sources, garages, laundry rooms, unfinished basements, and outdoors – it’s time to ensure your home’s electrical system is up to code.
-While a GFCI circuit breaker can offer some protection on specific circuits, individual GFCI receptacles provide the most comprehensive ground fault protection.
-They act as a life-saving failsafe, stopping the flow of electricity in a fraction of a second if a current leak is detected.
-This can prevent serious shocks or even electrocution.
+Now that you know GFCI outlets are essential in places like bathrooms, kitchens near water sources, garages, laundry rooms, and outdoor areas, it’s important to make sure your home’s electrical system is up to code.
+Although GFCI circuit breakers offer some protection, individual GFCI receptacles provide the most thorough ground fault protection.
+They act as life-saving safeguards, cutting off electricity almost instantly if a current leak is detected, preventing serious shocks or electrocution.

 If you’re unsure whether your home has GFCI outlets installed or if they’re functioning properly, don’t hesitate to contact WP Electrical.
 Our licensed electricians can inspect your house wiring, install new GFCI outlets, or replace outdated ones.
 We’re committed to keeping your home and your family safe.
 Remember, ground fault protection is required on all receptacles in many areas of your home, not just some.
 Contact WP Electrical today for peace of mind and expert electrical service!